fundakol/pytest-jira-xray/README.md

 #### `The Test XXX is in a non-executable status`
   * Problem: The test is not executable by the user.
   * Solution: Make sure, that your test is not deactivated, approved and ready to use in Jira.

+#### `Error message from server: fixVersions: fixVersions`
+  * Problem: The version is malformed or doesn't exist.
+  * Solution: Make sure the version exists and the name matches the existing version and that only one version is used.

 ## References